 Price: £ 1595 inc. flights, £ 1295 ex flights

-Leaders: Bob Gibbons & Andrew Branson
+Leaders: Bob Gibbons, Andrew Branson and Jon Crewe

 Sardinia is the second largest Mediterranean island, almost 3 times the size of neighbouring Corsica.
 It’s enormously varied scenically and geologically, with a rich flora and fauna to match.
 Our week-long trip takes in the warm southern lowlands and hills, followed by a few days in the central mountains.
 We’ll see endemic orchids, wild peonies and many other flowers, together with migrant and resident birds, and some of the endemic reptiles and amphibians.